 Once you pass your the training the next step is to simply sign your contract and begin opening hours.
 From here on out you now have a profitable side gig that is quick and easy to do.

-I suggest though taking the time to go through each and every lesson in detail until you get comfortable with the teaching process.
+For online teaching company lessons, take the time to go through each and every lesson in detail until you get comfortable with the teaching process.
 After a month or so of teaching you should get the hang of it and be able to teach more and more classes back to back.

 How to teach English online for beginners conclusion